ekeilty17/ekeilty17.github.io/_posts/billiards-series/2024-03-24-the-basic-physics-of-billiards.md

 \alpha_{\text{impulse}} = \tfrac{2}{5}
 $$

 Therefore, we have the following equations of motion of the impulse.
-Note, these are occuring in the $y$-direction
+Note, these are occurring in the $y$-direction

 $$
 v_{\text{impulse}}(t) = a_{\text{impulse}} t = \tfrac{\mu_b v_c}{\Delta t_c} t